yuumio/GsVec/README_ENG.md

 ### 3. Create Gene-topic vector of training data
 First, create a Gene vector (in short, Word2Vec) with the "**gs.train_genevec**" function.
--Vector size and number of epochs can be changed.
+- Vector size and number of epochs can be changed.
 (Default is recommended)
 - Please change cpu.threads according to your environment.
 ~~~
 train.fm <- gs.train_genevec(